Rental Registration & Inspection Code

 - Exceptions to the registration requirement include commercial lodging, state-licensed facilities such as adult family homes, and housing owned by government groups or by housing authorities such as Seattle Housing Authority.
 See the ordinance for more detail.

 - Landlords must register their properties according to the following schedule:

-- All properties with 10 or more rental housing units by July 1, 2014.
+- All properties with 10 or more rental housing units must be registered by September 30, 2014.

-- All properties with 5 to 9 rental housing units by January 1, 2015.
+- All properties with 5 to 9 rental housing units must be registered by March 31, 2015.

-- All properties with 1 to 4 rental housing units will be registered between January 1, 2015 and December 31, 2016, depending on the ZIP code where the rental property is located.
-A complete schedule will be available in early 2014.
+- All properties with 1 to 4 rental housing units will be registered from 2015 to 2016.
+We will base specific deadlines for these properties on the ZIP code where the property is located.

 - Registrations must be renewed every 5 years.